KaiXiechaoren/KaiXiechaoren.github.io/_pages/about.md

 <span class='anchor' id='News'></span>
 # 🔥 News
 - *2025.08*:  Our paper **"Reinforcement learning in evolutionary game theory: a brief review of recent developments"** has been accepted by Applied Mathematics and Computation (JCRQ1, CAS Tier 2).
-- *2025.07*:  Our paper **"Co-evolution mechanism in networked snowdrift game with large connection range"** has been accepted by Physica A: Statistical Mechanics and its Applications (JCRQ1, CAS Tier 2).
 - *2025.07*:  Our paper **"The regulation of good and evi promotes cooperation in public goods game"** has been recognized as an ESI Highly Cited Paper worldwide (JCRQ1, CAS Tier 2).
 - *2025.07*:  Our paper **"Co-evolution mechanism in networked snowdrift game with large connection range"** has been accepted by Physica A: Statistical Mechanics and its Applications (JCRQ1, CAS Tier 2)
 - *2025.04*:  Upon receiving an invitation from the China Association for Science and Technology, the [popular science article](https://mp.weixin.qq.com/s/y5dnzMo3bmut-vQn9TrODA) I wrote was published on the relevant wechat official account.